grasslandnetwork/cliptions/README.md

 CLIP (Contrastive Language-Image Pretraining) is a neural network created by OpenAI and trained to connect visual concepts (images, videos) with textual descriptions (English words or phrases). https://github.com/openai/CLIP

-It can look at an image or video frame and accurately predict which textual description best matches it, or vice versa.
+It can look at an image or video frame and accurately predict which textual description best matches it—or vice versa.

 In Cliptions, this capability is specifically used for scoring predictions: